 Our Case Study

-Mary Zheng came to Boston Chinese Acupuncture Clinic 8 years ago for a slightly elevated eye pressure when she was in her late twenties.
+Mary Zheng came to Boston Chinese Acupuncture Clinic 8 years ago for slightly elevated eye pressure when she was in her late twenties.
 Her uncle had glaucoma and did not take care of his eyes and eventually went blind.
 She has been working in Wellesley hospital doing medical billing for many years, staring computer all day long does not do any good for her eyes, by the age of 30, her eye pressure was around 18, she had been using acupuncture in Needham to help lower the eye pressure and protect her vision every other week for a few years.
-As a young lady, she does not like to wear very thick glasses for her distance reading, the ophthalmologist convinced Ms. Zheng and Mary had eye surgery to correct her near sighted vision so she does not have to wear glasses.
+As a young lady, she does not like to wear very thick glasses for her distance reading, the ophthalmologist convinced Ms. Zheng and Mary had eye surgery to correct her near-sighted vision so she does not have to wear glasses.
 She was told the nerves in her eyes will be damaged slightly during the surgery, she may have dry eyes and has to use eye drop 6 times a day, but the nerves will recover their function after 6 months.

 She started acupuncture two weeks right after her surgery in 2016.
 Her eyes healed very well with very little scar tissue.
 But her eye pressure did go up, especially her left eye pressure.
 A few weeks after her surgery, the left eye pressure went up over 20, the right eye was around 18, she also experienced very dry eyes with eye drops every two hours.
-She had acupuncture every week for 3 month in Boston Chinese Acupuncture clinic, her dry eyes are dramatically improved.
-The eye pressure dropped to 14 on the right eye and 18 for the left eye, and her dry eyes had been reducing.
+She had acupuncture every week for 3 months in the Boston Chinese Acupuncture clinic, her dry eyes are dramatically improved.
+The eye pressure dropped to 14 on the right eye and 18 on the left eye, and her dry eyes had been reducing.
 During acupuncture treatment her tears come out right away once the needles are inserted around her eyes, her vision became clearer.
-Unfortunately, she has to use computer for 8 hours a day.
+Unfortunately, she has to use the computer for 8 hours a day.
 By the end of the day, the eyes become very dry.
 She did acupuncture treatment for 3 months, she was able to do her computer work in Wellesley hospital without too much discomfort after surgery.
-She then stopped acupuncture treatments for a few months at the end of the 2016, recently her eyes become very dry and the left eye pressure went up again.
-She finally fond time to start acupuncture treatment again so she can relive the dry eye and reduce the eye pressure while still keeps her normal computer work.
-During the time she stopped acupuncture treatment, her stress level went up, her arthritis in both thumb become worse, she put on some weight due to her elevated stress hormones.
+She then stopped acupuncture treatments for a few months at the end of 2016, recently her eyes become very dry and the left eye pressure went up again.
+She finally found time to start acupuncture treatment again so she can relieve the dry eye and reduce the eye pressure while still keeps her normal computer work.
+During the time she stopped acupuncture treatment, her stress level went up, her arthritis in both thumbs become worse, she put on some weight due to her elevated stress hormones.
 She finally realized that she needs acupuncture treatment every other week in order to reduce her stress and maintain her eye pressure within a normal range unless she retired from her computer billing work.